 During the year ended December 31, 2021, the Company granted 3,514,510 option awards subject to service and/or performance conditions.
 The service condition requires the participant's continued employment with the Company through the applicable vesting date, and the performance condition requires the consummation of a contemplated business combination defined in the option award agreement.
-For options with performance conditions, stock-based compensation expense is only recognized if the performance condition would only become probable once a business combination was consummated.
+For options with performance conditions, stock-based compensation expense is only recognized if the performance conditions become probable to be satisfied.
+As the performance condition is a business combination, the performance condition would only become probable once a business combination was consummated.
 Accordingly, the Company recorded stock-based compensation expense of \$3,080 for options awards for the year ended December 31, 2021 as the Business Combination was consummated during this time period.
 The stock-based compensation expense for stock options for the year ended December 31, 2021 was \$6,059.